 Swelling or puffiness of fingers and hands is often seen during pregnancy.
 You can easily make out the extent of swelling with the help of your finger ring.
 While swelling is generally not a cause of concern, sometimes hand swelling during pregnancy can be indicative of some serious problem and may need medical attention.

 Fluid retention increases during pregnancy, owing to excess blood that a woman’s body produces to meet the growing demands of the fetus.
-Infact, the volume grows up by around 50 percent – that means more blood and other vital body fluids for the proper growth and development of the baby.
+In fact, the volume grows up by around 50 percent – that means more blood and other vital body fluids for the proper growth and development of the baby.
 The surplus fluid fills the tissue spaces of your hands, ankles and legs.
 These fluids soften the body, opening the joints and tissues so as to ease your delivery.
 The swelling is more pronounced from fifth month onwards, lasting through the third trimester.

 Swelling is also influenced by gravitational force.
-It helps the fluid build-up at the lowest points of your body such as ankles, fingers, etc.
+It helps the fluid build-up at the lowest points of your body, such as ankles, fingers, etc.

 When Is Swelling Indicative Of A Medical Intervention?

-- If swelling is confined to one leg and redness, tenderness and lumps are noted in calf
+If swelling is confined to one leg and redness, tenderness and lumps are noted in calf

-- The common symptom that you experience with subsiding swelling is excessive urination
+Common symptom that you experience with subsiding swelling is excessive urination

-- Consult your doctor if you notice sudden or more than slight swelling in your hands, which could be a sign of pre-eclampsia
+Consult your doctor if you notice sudden or more than slight swelling in your hands, which could be a sign of pre-eclampsia

 Swollen, Painful Hands During Pregnancy

 Swelling in the hands is generally caused by fluid buildup in the body, and is also known as edema.
-If swollen hands become painful, keep them raised for few minutes every day.
-This is amazing as it reduces pain and swelling immediately however for lasting results you will have to follow dietary remedies too.
+If swollen hands become painful, keep them raised for a few minutes every day.
+This is amazing as it reduces pain and swelling immediately, however, for lasting results you will have to follow dietary remedies too.
 You can read more about edema here and simple remedies to treat edema here.

 Tips To Prevent Swelling In Pregnancy